 If ref file if not specified, the test will check the normal return values of different API's and will give the end result as FAIL/SUCCESS based on those values.

-test_omx_client InputFileName -o OutFileName -c wma -r RefFileName -t 12 12
+Example command line to run this test is test_omx_client InputFileName -o OutFileName -c wma -r RefFileName -t 12 12

 -r RefFileName though an optional argument here is strongly recommended.